jpiskiewicz/questy/README.md

 ## TODO

 - [x] Login page frontend;
-- [ ] Database for user data, quest info and session token lookup;
+- [x] Database for user data, quest info and session token lookup;
-- [ ] Authorization API;
+- [x] Authorization API;
 - [ ] Quest creation, start and modification endpoints;
-- [ ] Some broadcast service which will use SSE to notify all connected clients for current user about changes to the task list.
+- [ ] Some broadcast service which will use SSE to notify all connected clients for current user about changes to the task list;
+- [ ] Quest list;
+- [ ] Quest add / modify dialog boxes.

 ## Database initalization